GovTechSG/TechBiz-Documentation/invite-users.md

 # Invite users

-Public officers and vendors need to have a TechPass account to access [Singapore Government Tech Stack(SGTS)](https://www.developer.tech.gov.sg/singapore-government-tech-stack/overview/index.html) products and [SEED provisioning](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/) is needed to access SGTS products from the Internet device.
-TechBiz allows public officers to send SEED and TechPass invites to other public officers or create a TechPass account on behalf of other public officers and vendors.

-Public officers with \<your_name>@\<acronym for your agency>.gov.sg can also use the TechPass OTP service to create accounts.
-A TechPass account will automatically be created upon approval.

 This feature allows Public officers to invite other Public officers and vendors to get onboarding invitation to [TechPass](http://portal.techpass.gov.sg/) and [SEED](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/onboard-to-seed).

 There are 3 ways a Public officer can invite users: